quexxon/fryte/README.md

 It's also possible to pass an object to `Fryte` to customize the embedded video.
 This object is converted into query parameters on the embed URI.
-See [the Google's YouTube documentation][0] for all possible parameters.
+See [Google's YouTube documentation][0] for all possible parameters.
 Example:

 ```